White Rice (1 Cup, Cooked), Dal Yellow (Hommade) (1 Serving) and English Indian Bhindi Sabji (100 G)

 Stay Hydrated

-Drink plenty of water with your meal.
-Adequate hydration is essential for optimal digestion and maintaining stable blood sugar levels.
+Drink plenty of water throughout your meal to aid digestion and help stabilize blood sugar levels.

 Mindful Eating